A First Guide to the Dragonflies of Jalisco, Mexico

 male: white face; pale stripes on the thorax sides and front with a dark stripe extending down from the rear edge of the hindwing; abdomen is distinctly shorter than the hindwing, end of abdomen is expanded with paired spots that are more square-shaped than elongate, lacking notches, upper appendages are convergent

-female: heavily patterned on the thorax and abdomen, with twin spots near an expanded abdomen tip
+female: heavily patterned on the thorax and abdomen,

 similar species: Spot-tailed has rearward pointed spots on tail; Dusky Dasher has pruinose thorax; Caribbean Dasher has abdomen longer than hindwing